 My dad loved his 1983 Impala so much that in 2003 we bought a White 2003 Chevrolet Impala.
 Almost immediately we had problems.
 The lights were too dim and plus the sixteen-inch tires were too expensive.
 On top of that we had to change the starter twice two years apart.
 And now the coolant temperature sensor is starting to go out on it.
 Ever since the car's warranty expired the engine temperature gauge goes between half and the red, and I just cranked the car.
 My dad is saying buying this car was a mistake.

 TOWN IN CA, CALIFORNIA -- I bought my 2004 Impala new and have what the service people at the Chevy dealer call a fluke car and a fluke every time I come in.
-The last time I was picking it up from the service shop at Chevy the key got stuck before they could even give it back to me nothing more that a $537 repair the warranty paid it but I think GMC needs to build a better product.
-This car has had both outer tie rods both front hubs a rack and pinion plus an intermediate shaft all of which are life threatening failures even their service people said they are serious problems that could have caused a serious wreck and stated the hubs shouldn't be out and can't explain why they went out then theres the transmission a water pump a heater and its parts it never stops.
-Mind you its all been under warranty but what's happened quality built too last.
-Oh I asked if fluke should be called dangerous car they smiled I think gmc needs to take apart this car to find out what's causing these flukes in case theres a life threatening issue they missed when manufacturing the 2004 Impala.
+The last time I was picking it up from the service shop at Chevy, the key got stuck before they could even give it back to me.
+Nothing more than a $537 repair.
+The warranty paid it. but I think GMC needs to build a better product.
+This car has had both outer tie rods, both front hubs, a rack and pinion, plus an intermediate shaft, all of which are life-threatening failures.

+Even their service people said they are serious problems that could have caused a serious wreck, and stated the hubs shouldn't be out and can't explain why they went out.
+Then there's the transmission, a water pump, a heater and its parts, it never stops.
+Mind you it's all been under warranty but what's happened quality built to last.
+Oh I asked if fluke should be called dangerous car, they smiled.
+I think GMC needs to take apart this car to find out what's causing these flukes in case there's a life-threatening issue they missed when manufacturing the 2004 Impala.